 Edamame hummus replaces the chickpeas with edamame beans, which are frequently found in the frozen food aisle of the grocery store.
 At my store, I’m able to find the shelled beans which does most of the work for me, making holiday party prep even easier.

-Give your shelled edamame a quick blend in the food processor with some fresh garlic and, most importantly, Lee Kum Kee Pure Sesame Oil.
+Give your shelled edamame a quick blend in the food processor with some fresh garlic and, most importantly, pure sesame oil.
 The sesame oil in this recipe replaces the need for the traditional tahini, which doesn’t quite work with edamame the same way it does with chickpeas.
 Sesame oil lends this hummus a delicate toasted sesame flavor, for an Asian-inspired twist on the classic recipe.

-Lee Kum Kee Pure Sesame Oil is made from the finest roasted sesame seeds.
-It can add that burst of sesame flavor to so many holiday dishes and appetizers this season, whether it’s a generous drizzle over roasted vegetables or a dipping sauce for homemade wontons.
-In addition to Pure Sesame Oil, Lee Kum Kee makes a wide range of great-tasting Asian-style sauces and condiments, which are delicious for helping elevate your holiday spreads.
+Sesame oil can add that burst of sesame flavor to so many holiday dishes and appetizers this season, whether it’s a generous drizzle over roasted vegetables or a dipping sauce for homemade wontons.

 When it comes to putting together an entire crudité platter, I go for a variety of vegetables that will all pair well with the main attraction–in this case, the edamame hummus!
 Building a crudité platter couldn’t be easier.
 Just pile up your favorite veggies around a large board or platter.
 Here, I used radishes, blanched green beans, a variety of small garden carrots, cherry tomatoes, and endive lettuce leaves.
 (I love how the leaves act as little scoops for the edamame hummus!)
 A simple garnish of sesame seeds and a drizzle of sesame oil finish off this amazingly gorgeous and satisfying appetizer spread.